Revising Beliefs Under Evidence — Architecture

 The Foundation application is what this category carries.
 Steelmanning here is an updating-disciplinary practice operating on your own position over time: the work of constructing the strongest version of the case against your current view, so that updating fires on a real counter rather than on a weak one.
 The work is mostly internal.
 The object is the belief you already hold.
 The temporal frame is over time, across many encounters with disconfirming evidence.

 The Bond application is different.
 There, the same skill becomes a relational practice: engaging another mind's position seriously before responding, the work that turns collision into productive friction rather than rupture or silencing.
 The work is mostly external.
 The object is another's argument, encountered live.
 The temporal frame is the moment of engagement.
-That function lives inside Receiving Disagreement Well in the Bond, and the Bond cross-reference there names Steelmanning as the receiving-side function — the same skill applied relationally.
+That function belongs inside Receiving Disagreement Well when that Bond category is built, where Steelmanning should be named as the receiving-side function: the same skill applied relationally.

 This page keeps it as one tool with two applications rather than two separate tools, because the skill being trained is one skill.
 The cross-reference convention surfaces the cross-discipline function without giving Steelmanning two primary placements.